 EDC’s Canadian Economic Recovery Tracker highlights key trends in Canada’s short-term economic performance, in order to provide insights on the strength of the overall recovery from COVID-19.

 In these challenging times, EDC is keeping a close eye on how the pandemic is affecting Canadian companies and the global economy.
-To help you monitor the overall progress on the road to recovery, our new Canadian Economic Recovery Tracker offers timely insights from a variety of indicators—available several weeks before official statistics are released.
+To help you monitor the overall progress on the road to recovery, our monthly Canadian Economic Recovery Tracker (CERT) offers timely insights from a variety of indicators—available several weeks before official statistics are released.
 For more information on the CERT methodology, click here.

 Don’t have a MyEDC account yet?

 Register to unlock access to international insights, webinars, and resources that help you mitigate risk and grow your business.